International Investment Initiative (I3)

 The International Investment Initiative (I3) is designed to support the scaling up of existing strategically significant internationally collaborative research relationships between English Higher Education Institutions (HEIs) and universities and research organisations outside the UK.

-The International Investment Initiative (I3) is a £4m fund which aims to support the scaling up of existing strategically significant, internationally collaborative research relationships between English HEIs (HEIs) and universities and research organisations outside the UK.
+The International Investment Initiative (I3) fund aims to support the scaling up of existing strategically significant, internationally collaborative research relationships between English HEIs (HEIs) and universities and research organisations outside the UK.
 To scale up existing collaborations, the scheme focusses on HEIs that can demonstrate existing research excellence, strategic alignment with partners, and evidence of an existing productive collaboration.

-Research England is working with Universities UK International (UUKi) in the delivery of I3.
-UUKi have advised on the development of the fund and will be providing advice and support to the assessment and panel process.
+Research England worked with Universities UK International (UUKi) in the delivery of I3.
+UUKi advised on the development of the fund and provided advice and support to the assessment and panel process.

 Aims of the initiative

-As part of UK Research and Innovation’s investment in international research collaborations, the Research England I3 will support approaches in English HEIs that lead to increased scale of effective and sustainable research collaborations at an organisational level that enhance sector practice and research outcomes.
+As part of UK Research and Innovation’s investment in international research collaborations, the Research England I3 supports approaches in English HEIs that lead to increased scale of effective and sustainable research collaborations at an organisational level that enhance sector practice and research outcomes.
 The initiative’s objectives are to:

 - Increase the scale and impact of existing international research collaborations that are based on excellent research